Five takeaways from Washington State’s truncated 2020 football season

 Defensive coordinator Jake Dickert wanted WSU’s defense to make strides in three main categories: rushing defense, red-zone defense and explosive plays.
 The sample size isn’t nearly large enough, but we can say with some certainty the Cougars got better in at least two of those areas.

-In 2019, WSU’s defense allowed 185 rushing yards per game and 4.9 yards per rushing attempts.
+In 2019, WSU’s defense allowed 185 rushing yards per game and 4.9 yards per rushing attempt.
 In four games this season, opponents rushed for 154 yards per game and 5.0 yards per attempt.

 The conference’s top rusher, Oregon State’s Jermar Jefferson, totaled 120 yards against the Cougars before rushing for 133, 196 and 226 yards in his next three games.
 Jefferson’s 5.7 yards per attempt against WSU were lower than his season average of 6.5.